Ph.D (UNSW, Australia), M.Sc. (Kenyatta), B.Ed. (Kenyatta), MRSC, MBS, MBA

 Professor Akenga joined the University of Eldoret as Vice-Chancellor on June 10th, 2013.
 Currently, she is serving her second term as the Vice-Chancellor of this prestigious University.

-Professor Akenga is a holder of Ph.D.
-Degree in (Organic Chemistry: Synthesis) from the University of New South Wales in Australia, Masters of Business Administration (Corporate Governance) from KCA University, Nairobi – Kenya, Masters of Science Degree in Chemistry from Kenyatta University and Bachelors of Education (Sc.
-Chemistry & Mathematics major) from Kenyatta University.
+As a trained Graduate Lecturer of Chemistry and Mathematics, Prof. Akenga holds a Ph.D., in (Organic Chemistry: Synthesis) from the University of New South Wales, Australia, Masters of Business Administration (Corporate Governance) from KCA University, Nairobi – Kenya, Masters Qualifying from University of New South Wales, Australia, Masters of Science (Chemistry) from Kenyatta University and Bachelors of Education (Sc., Chemistry major), (1st Class Hons.) from Kenyatta University.

 click to enlarge